LisaFC/tech-doc-hugo-theme/testdata/doc-article.md

----
-title: "The Math Of Go: The Inner Workings"
-linkTitle: "The Math Of Go"
-date: 2017-01-05
-description: >
-  A short lead descripton about this content page.
-It can be **bold** or _italic_ and can be split over multiple paragraphs.
----

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://gohugo.io) should be blue with no underlines (unless hovered over).

 There should be whitespace between paragraphs.
 Lorem markdownum tempus auras formasque ore vir crescere est!
 Malo quod, hunc, est dura; aut haec simillima nec per conantemque iusserat audax moriensque confessasque.
 Haec vulneret quam libratum homo pede arbore tu manus membrisque iuveni Clymeneia se cepi unda, iustae?
 Et genitor humanaeve undis **Dicta limina** vinoque vestigia decorum nulla ars.
 Pectora sede: quoque magnum Persidaque in suos, adiciunt tenebor.